ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/05-multiple-parameters.md

 ## Multiple parameters

 ::: TODO
-- Prio 1: use graphs as example
+- Prio 1: shorten examples
 - Prio 2: add definitions
-- Prio 2: more examples
+- Prio 2: more examples (only in a separate online section)
-- Prio 3: discuss different definitions and how they differ
+- Prio 3: discuss different definitions and how they differ (only in separate online section)
 :::

 Sometimes the proper analysis for an algorithm requires multiple